 Here’s what you need to know about preparing for the PSAT!

-If they do alright, or do well but not excellent, there’s nothing wrong with that.
+If they do well but not amazingly well, there’s nothing wrong with that.
 Continue to help them prepare, but focus on how it will impact their SAT score.

 Here’s what one parent in our group said: